-As a result or tine introduced invarian Law, the inational Bank of Ukraine ("NBU") has introduced significant currency and capital control restrictions in Ukraine.
+As a result of the introduced Martial Law, the National Bank of Ukraine ("NBU") has introduced significant currency and capital control restrictions in Ukraine.
 These measures are affecting the Group in terms of its cross-border payments to be made, which are restricted and may be carried out only in exceptional cases.
 The maximum period for settlements of invoices under export and import contracts was decreased as of 1 April 2022 from what was previously 360 days to 180 days.